Theme Party Queen

 Theme Party Games

 Another one of my favorite games to play is Bunco because you can eat, gab your head off and still play without losing your place.
-A fun game to play with your girlfriends.
+A perfect game to play with your girlfriends.

 Last year we ran a contest and our Theme Party Queen visitors submitted some of their favorite group games and boy did we get a great assortment of ideas.
 One of them was the Hot Potato Bags game which people of all ages can play.
 It's perfect for large groups.